mlivneh/fireclass-v1/fireClass-documentation/updated_specs.md

 **fireClass Control transforms existing presentations from monologues into interactive dialogues.**

 It is a real-time digital classroom management system that "wraps" any web-based content—whether it's an external simulation from **PhET**, a tool like **Google's Teachable Machine**, or a custom-built application—with a layer of classroom infrastructure.
 With a single button click from within their existing PowerPoint slide, a teacher can launch the fireClass Dashboard, turning any slide into a live, interactive, and measurable learning experience without changing their original materials.

+### Recent Architectural Evolution (v4.1)

+The system has evolved from a centralized configuration model to a teacher-centric personalization platform.
+Each teacher now manages their own library of content and custom-tailors the AI's behavior to fit their specific pedagogical goals for each lesson, granting unprecedented flexibility and control.

+**Critical v4.1 Update**: The authentication system has been completely overhauled to replace anonymous authentication with identified provider-based authentication (Google/Microsoft), implementing a Gatekeeper pattern that resolves Race Condition issues in the login process.

 ---